So you’ve finally made the decision to start a blog! That’s really good news and I want to be the first to congratulate you.

 Note: On latest versions of WordPress, the “post name” is already selected by default, so you don’t have to make any changes in this case.
 But just double check to be sure that this is the case, it doesn’t hurt.

-After deleting the plugins you didn’t need in tip #2, it’s time to install the plugins you do need.
+After deleting the plugins you won’t need in tip #3, it’s time to install the plugins you will need.

-If this is your very first blog and you’re not too sure what a plugin is or does, let me briefly explain.
+If this is your first ever WordPress blog and you’re not too sure what a plugin is or does, let me briefly explain.

-If you don’t need to read this, just skip this part entirely and move onto Tip #5.
+If you don’t need to read this, just skip this it entirely and move onto Tip #5.

-What are plugins for WordPress? – WordPress plugins are add-ons that you install into your hosted WordPress site.
+What are plugins for WordPress? – WordPress plugins are like add-ons that you install/plug into your hosted WordPress site.

 The purpose of plugins is to extend the functionality of your WordPress website for both admins and users.